Two new COVID-19 cases in Valencia County

-New Mexico state health officials on Wednesday, June 3, announced 122 additional positive tests for COVID-19.
+New Mexico state health officials on Thursday, June 11, announced 121 additional COVID-19 cases.

 Per the state Department of Health, the most recent cases are: